-cost is the maximum cost for the initial release deadline is the deadline for the initial release overrunHandler is the handler to call on cost overrun.

-missHandler is the handler to call on deadline miss.

-rousable determines whether or not an instance of Schedulable can be prematurely released by a thread interrupt.
+cost is the maximum cost for the initial release deadline is the deadline for the initial release overrunHandler is the handler to call on cost overrun. missHandler is the handler to call on deadline miss. rousable determines whether or not an instance of Schedulable can be premarousable determines whether or not an instance of Schedulable can be prematurely released by a thread interrupt.